Lessons Learned From Scamming a Scammer

 Managing costs in AdWords can be a difficult task.
 Most online marketers start out by creating two or three general Ad Groups with several keywords in each group.
 This can be a great way to start ad campaigns quickly.
 However, too many keywords in an Ad Group makes it difficult to control costs, conversions, click-through-rates, and other variables.
 So here's the big secret....The most effective way to reduce cost-per-click and increase conversions is to create single keyword Ad Groups.
 Single keyword Ad Groups will increase ad relevance, quality score, and conversion rate and decrease your cost-per-click.
 Here is the quickest way to get started.
 Find Your Top 5 Keywords The first step to decreasing cost-per-click and controlling your ads is to separate your keywords into several different Ad Groups.
 It is best to start by separating your highest traffic keywords into their own individual Ad Groups.
 You can do this by clicking on ...

-Posted in: Online Advertising by on May 8, 2015
+Posted in: Online Advertising by User on May 8, 2015

 How To Use A/B Testing To Improve Your Email Marketing